protesilaos/my-website/_politics/2026-09-08-europe-far-right-transformation.md

 gimmicks.

-My argument then, as it is now, is that liberalism, expressed by this political centre, effectively is a luxury that society tolerates under conditions of abundance.
+My argument then, as it is now, is that liberalism, expressed by this political centre, effectively is a luxury that society entertains under conditions of abundance.
 It stops being appealing when the constraints appear to be tighter, at which point some form of intolerance takes centre stage.